fdazen/fda-documentation/group_reservation.md

 ![17g.png]({{site.baseurl}}/images/17g.png)

-**Folio to Transfer Charges to**: from the scroll down menu, sleect what folio is to receive the charges:
+**Folio to Transfer Charges to**: from the scroll down menu, select what folio is to receive the charges:

 ![18g.png]({{site.baseurl}}/images/18g.png)

-**Percentage to Be Paid**: insert the percentage you wish to transfer from the selected folios:
+**Percentage to Be Paid**: insert the charges percentage you wish to transfer from the selected folios:

 ![20g.png]({{site.baseurl}}/images/20g.png)